yet-another-average-joe/KiCad-Arduino/Arduino_Pro_Mini_NanHe/README.md

 Arduino Pro Mini "NanHe" library for Kicad

 **Before donwloading and using these files, be sure your ProMini's are the same !
-The footpeints, symbols and 3D models are for an Arduino I first got with "NanHe" on the back silkscreen.
+The footprints, symbols and 3D models are for an Arduino I first got with "NanHe" on the back silkscreen.
 Pinouts can differ from one chinese ProMini to another.**

 You will find all combinations for symbols, footprints and 3D models : A4 to A7 pins, and programming pins : broken out to the PCB or not.

-Symbols : two styles ; For every configuration, one follows the KLC rules ; on the other, the pins are arranged so they show where they are on the module : this is usefull when working on a breadboard.
+Symbols : two styles ; for every configuration, one follows the KLC rules ; on the other, the pins are arranged so they appear at their location on the module : this is usefull when working on a breadboard and capturing schematics.

 ![](https://github.com/yet-another-average-joe/KiCad-Arduino/blob/main/Arduino_Pro_Mini_NanHe/Images/Arduino_Pro_Mini_NanHe.JPG)